Programming & Data Processing

 cHJvZHVjdCxkZXNjcmlwdGlvbixwcmljZQoiV2lkZ2V0LCBMYXJnZSIsIkEgYmlnIHdpZGdldCB3aXRoICIiZG91YmxlIHF1b3RlcyIiIiwxOS45OQ==

-For the multi-row dataset above, chunked Base64 might appear as:
+For the multi-row dataset above, chunked Base64 might look like:

 cHJvZHVjdCxkZXNjcmlwdGlvbixwcmljZQoiV2lkZ2V0LCBMYXJnZSIsIkEg